iamteedoh/aapCredsDecrypt/README3.md

 - **AWX/AAP Environment:**
   This script must run within the AWX/AAP environment because it requires access to AWX-specific Django models and utilities.

-  _Tip:_ If running from outside, use `awx-manage shell_plus` and execute the script with:
+  _Tip:_ If running from within `awx-manage`, as an elevated user, such as root, run `awx-manage shell_plus` and execute the script with:
   ```
   exec(open("/path/to/aapCredsDecryptExIm.py").read())
   ```

 - **Python:**
-  A compatible Python version installed within the AWX/AAP environment.
+  A compatible Python version (3.x+) installed within the AWX/AAP environment.

 - **AWX/AAP Modules:**
   Ensure that the following modules are available:
   - `awx.main.models` (includes Credential, CredentialType, Organization, Project, JobTemplate, Team, Role, User)
   - `awx.main.utils` (provides `decrypt_field`)

+  **Note:** This is done via the `import` of modules within the Python script

 ---

 ## Installation and Setup

-1. **Place the Script:**
+1. **Import the Script:**
-   Save the script as `aapCredsDecryptExIm.py` on your AWX/AAP server where the required Python environment is active.
+   Save the script as `aapCredsDecryptExIm.py` or with whatever name you prefer onto your AWX/AAP server where the required Python environment is active.
+This is typically your `controller node`.

-2. **Ensure Permissions:**
+2. **Apply Appropriate Permissions:**
-   Optionally, make the script executable:
+   Optionally, make the script executable, if not by default:
    ```
    chmod +x aapCredsDecryptExIm.py
    ```